 To maintain profitability as a mulch producer, you need to carefully track all expenses and keep your costs in check.
 Most producers have a good handle on fiber and transportation costs.
 But despite best efforts, there are some costs that often go overlooked by some mulch producers.
 Here's a look at some of the hidden costs associated with running a mulch yard as well as some tips for how to reduce them.

 If you’re going to produce colored mulch, you’re going to be using a significant amount of water, and that comes with a price.
 While seeing this line item in the budget may come as no surprise, you may not realize just how much money you could be wasting unnecessarily.
-When coloring mulch, it’s critical you make sure your coloring system is calibrated correctly so you are using the least amount of water possible to still achieve your desired coloration.
+When coloring mulch, it’s critical you ensure you are using the least amount of water possible to achieve your desired coverage, along with calibrating your coloring system so you can reach your target colorant application rate.
 If not, you are not only throwing money away on water, but you could also end up with increased production costs (namely labor, transportation and time) as you create a heavier product that takes longer to dry and may need to be colored more than once.

 Inevitably, you’re going to lose some product — whether it’s due to mold, decomposition, freezing or even fire.
 It happens to even the best producers.
 The key then is to try to limit product loss as much as possible so you don’t have to eat the associated costs.
 Make sure you’re treating your mulch for mold and fungus, turning piles regularly to avoid the worst of decomposition and coloring only when appropriate to avoid washing of colorant.